When Data is the Algorithm: A Systematic Study and Curation of Preference Optimization Datasets: Comparative Analysis of DPO Datasets

 To further examine the relationship between input quality and preference rewards, we analyze the average reward assigned to chosen completions across different input quality levels in \refig{fig:input_quality_vs_chosen_preference_reward_all_DPO}.
 The results reveal a clear upward trend for most datasets: higher input quality is associated with higher preference rewards.
 This suggests that model completions are strongly correlated with the quality of the prompt, providing, to our knowledge, the first empirical evidence that poorly written instructions may lead to subpar preference alignment.
 Interestingly, Code-Preference-Pairs exhibits a notable outlier for inputs rated as \emph{``very poor''}.
 Upon further inspection, many of these prompts contain either contradictory requirements or missing information, but completions still produce fully functional responses by falling back on reasonable assumptions or by using simple dummy examples to solve the task.

 From this analysis, we conclude that our preference reward annotations uncover several non-trivial insights into dataset quality and curation practices.
 Most notably, our independent reward model is able to identify potentially misaligned preference pairs.
 Further, our findings highlight that both input quality as well as consistency between chosen and discarded completions emerge as useful filtering criteria, motivating the construction of potentially more performant DPO mixtures by selectively retaining samples with high-quality prompts and coherent preference ordering.
-We refer to \refapp{app:preference_reward_analysis} for additional results and insights.
+We refer to \refapp{app:preference_reward_analysis} for additional analyses and to \refapp{app:pref_filter_analysis} for more ablations on preference filtering in DPO datasets.